 GEND 201 - Introduction to Feminist Inquiry (4)

 Students explore central concerns of feminist research and analysis, including epistemologies, methodologies, and pedagogy as they relate to the body, language, labor, sexuality, race, and nation.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: GEND 200 with a minimum grade of C for the major or minor.